TechWiz-3/newYearResolutionBot/README.md

 ## Commands

 `/help`
-*Displays a information about the capabilities of the bot as well as a list of commands and their users*
+*Displays a information about the capabilities of the bot as well as a list of commands and their uses*

 `/get_started`
 *Responds with a message explaining the basic commands to begin using the bot*

 `/config_reminder_channel`
 *Sets the server's reminder channel to enable reminding*

 `/newyeargoal <goal>`